Jamaican Beef Patties

 MAKING THE CRUST

-- Dust the working surface and the dough, roll out the dough to 12” by 14”.
+• Dust the working surface and the dough, roll out the dough to 1/8" inch thick.
 Fold the right and left part of the dough to the center, then fold the top part and the bottom part to the center, you should have a square dough.

-- Roll out the dough again and trim the edges to make a 12” by 14” rectangle.
+• Roll out the dough again to 1/8" inch thick and trim the edges.
 Keep the trimmed edges.

 Video